Samuel-de-Oliveira/TKinter-Examples/README.md

 ## TKinter-Example
-Hello, this project has created to help you to learn about TKinter and help if you dont have pre-programed templates, if you want to help me I recommend you create a fork of my project.
-Enjoy!
+Hello, this project has created to help you to learn about TKinter and help if you only want to see how Tkinter works, if you want to help me I recommend you create a fork of my project.

 ---
 ## but first...
 I recomend you know a little bit about **TKinter** and **Python OOP** for a easily understanding of all code, and recomend you read the LICENSE file too,